Welcome to Our Blog on the Camino Portuguese

 Songs to work out and trek to for your Camino!

-We have also completed several other long-distance hikes, including the Bruce Trail, the Trans Canada Trail, and the East Coast Trail.
+We have also completed several other long-distance hikes in Canada, including the Bruce Trail, the East Coast Trail, and 20,000 km of the Trans Canada Trail from the Atlantic to the Pacific to the Arctic.

 Comments